Arno Klare

 Arno Klare (born 1 February 1952) is a German politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from the state of North Rhine-Westphalia from 2013 until 2021.

 Political career

 Klare became a member of the Bundestag after the 2013 German federal election.
 He was a member of the Committee on Transport and Digital Infrastructure.

-In November 2020, Klare announced he wil not be in next Bundestag in 2021 German federal election.
+In November 2020, Klare announced he will not be in next Bundestag in 2021 German federal election.
+In 2025 he was lobbying for the German Aero Industry in Bundestag.